lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

 .. code-block:: bash

-    # Embedding and uploading the images and embeddings to web app passing in
+    # Embed and upload images from an input directory to an existing dataset in
-    # input directory of dataset(Data_dir), using pretrained model with assigned
-    # token as yourToken and datasedID as yourDatasedID loader.num_workers specifies
+    # the web app.
+Setting trainer.max_epochs=0 uses a pretrained model for
-    # the number of cpu cores used for speeding up the process
+    # embedding and loader.num_workers=8 specifies the number of cpu cores used
+    # for loading images.
+The token and dataset_id are required for uploading
+    # to the Lightly Platform.
     lightly-magic input_dir=data_dir trainer.max_epochs=0 loader.num_workers=8 \
     token=yourToken dataset_id=yourDatasetId